Brainlog/Distributed-Fault-Tolerant-Master/readme.md

 3.1 To run BGSAVE, assign Is_raft = False
 4. To run the Redis-Raft, Create a cluster node and connect redis client to it.
 5. In this case, assign Is_raft = True.

+ACKNOWLEDGEMENT : Starter code (API structures) were provided by Course Coordinator.